Malaya Berestavitsa massacre: The massacre

-The greatest discrepancies occur with regard to the number of victims.
 Wierzbicki states that a total of eight people were murdered: landowners Ludwika and Antoni Wołkowicki, Ludwika's brother Zygmunt Wojnicz-Sianożęcki, (Note: The sources refer to the landowner Zygmunt Wojnicz-Sianożęcki (born around 1870) - son of Aleksander and Teresa, née Ciechanowiecka, the last owner of the Chalcz estate near Gomel, Stara Rudnia and Tursk (see Jasiewicz 1995 ↓, p.
 927).
 Not to be confused with Zygmunt Wojnicz-Sianożęcki (b.
 1880), son of Leonard and Paulina, née Gozdowska, lecturer in chemistry at Tauryd University and Warsaw Polytechnic, lieutenant-colonel in the Polish Army, who died in Soviet captivity in Krasnouralsk in September 1940 or, according to other sources, was deported deep into the USSR in 1944, where he died.) as well as local representatives of the Polish state apparatus: the head of the village, the village secretary, the cashier, the postman and the teacher.
-The same number was given by the Institute of National Remembrance, adding that the surname of the murdered landowners was Wołkowycki, and the murdered village head was Kazimierz Wieliczko.
-On the other hand, according to Paul, the number of murdered reached fifty.

 Epilogue

 Dozens, if not hundreds, of such incidents took place around that time in Eastern Poland as the Soviet army advanced westward; the largest related incident was the Skidel revolt of 18–19 September 1939.

 After the consolidation of Soviet power in the occupied Eastern Borderlands, several of the perpetrators of the crimes were accepted into the ranks of the militia.
 Ajzik Zusko, on the other hand, was appointed chairman of the local cooperative by the Soviet authorities.
 He was killed by the Germans in June 1941, shortly after the outbreak of the German-Soviet war.

-A series of articles on the massacre in Malaya Berestavitsa appeared in the Polish Catholic-national newspaper Nasz Dziennik in September 2001, a few months after the debate on the Jedwabne pogrom began.
-The right-wing-affiliated columnist Mark Paul tried to equate the two crimes, pointing to the neighbourhood character of the murder in Malaya Berestavitsa and using the term "the first Jedwabne in occupied Poland" in relation to it.